RedAngel121/NytePack/README.md

 # ~ BUILD TEAM NOTES ~
 ## Pack Build Rules are as follows:
-1. No Easy Teleporting items or players (Stargates Exception)
+1. No Easy Teleporting items or players (Stargates Exception because power limitations)
 2. No Easy Backpacks or On-Person Inventory Storage (Toolbelt and Agricraft Pouch Exceptions or similar item specific inv spaces)
 3. Pack Theme is more Dieselpunk/Factory with long-term goals and community play, Endgame TBD (InterPlanetary/Travel/Stargates/?)
 4. Crafting Recipes Inter-Connectivity is desired between most mods for increased complexity pack longevity